Harry Potter and the Return of Heritage

 What is going on?
 I have been attacked by Dementors and now I am facing expulsion from Hogwarts for saving myself and my cousin!
 When can I leave this house?
 I am going mad and need decent company!

-He looked at his open window and saw that Hedwig was out hunting, she would sit on the metal mechanism and watch the neighbourhood.
-He supposed it must remind her of the owlery at Hogwarts so he indulged her.
+He looked at his open window and saw that Hedwig was out hunting, she would often sit on the metal mechanism and watch the neighbourhood.
+He supposed it must remind her of the owlery at Hogwarts so he indulged her, it was better than being locked in her cage for the entire summer.

-But Dumbledore had now set a guard to watch him day and night; he assumed that they were the presence he had felt a few times over the last four weeks.
+Dumbledore had now set a guard to watch him day and night; he assumed that the guards were the presence he had felt a few times over the last four weeks.
 He had passed if off as his imagination because of his lack of sleep due to nightmares about the graveyard.

 He shook his head, Dumbledore had explained to him at the end of last year that a set of magical protections were around the house.
 He had invoked a powerful charm that meant that Harry would be safe where his mother's blood still flowed.
 Voldemort and his followers would not be able to come within forty miles of the house.
 He had briefly wondered if Voldemort would be able to cross this protection now that Harry's blood ran in his veins, but Dumbledore said that, while he didn't know what the full effect would be if he tried, he knew enough to state that Voldemort would be unable to come into the vicinity of the house.